Agency: Leo Burnett

 The ad breaks on April 26th and runs until April 28th with media planning and booking by OMD and Talon, production by Grand Visual, and campaign management and distribution through OpenLoop.

 This professional campaign titled 'Weather-Reactive Outdoor' was published in United Kingdom in April, 2018.
 It was created for the brand: McDonald's, by ad agency: Leo Burnett.
 This Outdoor medium campaign is related to the Food industry and contains 3 media assets.
-It was submitted over 4 years ago.
+It was submitted almost 5 years ago.

 Advertising Agency: Leo Burnett, London, UK